 Spouse: George HUGHES Jr..
 Sandra Lee THOMPSON and George HUGHES Jr. were married on 14 April 1961 in Fukoka, Japan.
 They were divorced in 2003 in CA. Children were: Mitchell Ann HUGHES, George HUGHES 3rd, Nicole Ann HUGHES.

-Sanna Decina "Sanny" THOMPSON2 was born on 3 March 1890 in Near Letcher, Sanborn Co., SD.3 She died on 4 August 1985 in Colonial Manor, Corning, Iowa.3 She was buried in Strand Cem., Villisca, Iowa.3 Infor. in file is from the records of Luella Thompson Feland.
+Sanna Decina "Sanny" THOMPSON2 was born on 3 March 1890 in Near Letcher, Sanborn Co., SD.3 She died on 4 August 1985 at the age of 95 in Colonial Manor, Corning, Iowa.3 She was buried in Strand Cem., Villisca, Iowa.3 Infor. in file is from the records of Luella Thompson Feland.
 Other family records were examined and compared.
 She was a housewife.

 Newspaper article; 94th Birthday, Sanna Anderson was honored on her 94th birthday last Saturday afternoon at the home of Mr. and Mrs. Bert Miller.
 Mr. and Mrs. Paul Odson were co-hostesses.